ubccr/genesysv/docs/source/index.rst

     '

 Notice that the whole document is returned along with the other the nested friends.
 This is how Elasticsearch works.
-GDW filters the irrelevant nested term -- somewhat broken right now.
+GDW filters the irrelevant nested term.
 As you can see, the search query string can become unwieldy.
 Next we will learn how to create a GUI in GDW to make queries with Elasticsearch convenient.

 Building the GDW Web User Interface
 ============================================